dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 ## Cross-origin resource sharing (CORS)

-Browser security prevents a web page from making requests to a different domain than the one that served the web page.
+Browser security prevents a webpage from making requests to a different domain than the one that served the webpage.
 This restriction is called the *same-origin policy*.
 The same-origin policy prevents a malicious site from reading sensitive data from another site.
-Sometimes, you might want to allow other sites to make cross-origin resource sharing (CORS) requests to your app.
+To make requests from the browser to an endpoint with a different origin, the *endpoint* must enable [cross-origin resource sharing (CORS)](https://www.w3.org/TR/cors/).

 The sample app demonstrates the use of CORS in the Call Web API component (*Pages/CallWebAPI.razor*).

-For more information, see <xref:security/cors>.
+To allow other sites to make cross-origin resource sharing (CORS) requests to your app, see <xref:security/cors>.

 ## HttpClient and HttpRequestMessage with Fetch API request options